[Skip to Content]

 A+ A-

-Civics and Careers courses are offered on-line using “the HUB”.
-Teachers will book on-line “Office Hours” one hour each day on MS Teams.
+Civics and Careers courses are offered online, in self-guided modules, using the HUB.
+Teachers will be available during their “office hours” one hour each day on MS Teams.
 These half credit courses are equivalent to 55 hours of in-class time each.

 Summer Reach Ahead Program